 (IAI Major: CRJ 912) (Spring Semester Only) Covers the multi-disciplinary study and analysis of the nature, causes, and control of crime; the measurement of crime; and the interactive roles of the system, victim, and offender.
-Prerequisite(s): SOCI 131 or concurrent enrollment.
+Prerequisite(s): None.
+(PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)